Madlykeanu/Underilla/README.md

 - Always disable the `Allow Minecraft to populate the entire terrain` option.
 Rather use the `vanilla_population` option in Underilla's `config.yml` file.
 - Don't user the resource layer.
 Underilla will have the vanilla generator take care of that for you.
 - The Populate layer has no effect.
 Weather all or none of the terrain will be populated based on the above point.
-- If you have custom cave/tunnels layers and want to preserve them during the merge, you'd want to use the Relative merge strategy

 ## Custom biome
 Cave generation on custom biomes is now working.
 Features (ores, flowers etc) will be placed according to the custom surface world biome but structures won't.